yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

 '''wl''' is a proprietary Linksys binary tool for setting the parameters of the wireless interface and should NOT be used when ever possible.

-Documentation with discovered feature can be found at ["OpenWrtDocs/wl"] .

 === Time zone and NTP ===

 To set a time zone use the {{{/etc/TZ}}} file.
 Copy & paste the time zones from the